ksw9/mtb-call2/README.md

   - update resources_dir (full path to directory resources)
   - update clusterOptions parameter to make arguments specific to cluster
     - Stanford SCG: clusterOptions = "-A jandr --partition batch -N 1 --time=4:00:00 --mem 96g"
+    - Stanford SCG:     container                   = "ksw9/mtb-call:1.0" (Stanford cluster Java installation is not compatible with other Docker images)
   - if you are using a previously installed Kraken2 database, update kraken_db with the path
   - Note: the nextflow.config clusterOptions file take precedence over the SLURM submission script parameters.